nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 A schedule must be in the format: dd/mm/yyyy

-dd must be an integer between 1-31
+dd must be an integer between 1-31 for odd months, 1-30 for even months, 1-28 for Feb

 mm must be an integer between 1-12